 Q: As a grandmother I'm curious why there are so many infant formulas nowadays.
 Why don't doctors recommend Carnation or Pet evaporated milk formula anymore?
-Back in the early sixties that's all mothers had.
+Back in the early 1960s that's all mothers had.
 The babies did better with the evaporated formula than with the formulas of today, when newborns seem to change formulas a lot before finding one that agrees with them.
 And the old formulas were less expensive.
 Why the change?

 The other day I was looking at the feeding instructions my mother was given when I was a newborn sixty-four years ago.
 She was advised to begin feeding me cereal at just three weeks of age.
 We know so much more about infant nutrition now, and we understand that an infant's gastrointestinal tract matures much slower than was once thought.
 My mother would not receive that same recommendation today, because we now understand that a baby's gastrointestinal tract is not mature enough to tolerate solids well until around six months.